Star Wars: The Mandalorian and Grogu: Release Date, Cast, Trailers & More

 “I Can Bring You In Warm Or I Can Bring You In Cold”

-Thanks to the presentation at last year’s Star Wars Celebration in Japan and the more recent trailers, we know some details of the film’s plot.
-Djarin and Grogu are still independent bounty hunters, but after the events of , their ties to the New Republic have never been stronger.
+Thanks to the presentation at last year’s Star Wars Celebration in Japan, the more recent trailers, and a special screening of the first 25 minutes on May 4, we know some details of the film’s plot.
+Djarin and Grogu are still independent bounty hunters, but after the events of The Mandalorian‘s third season, their ties to the New Republic have never been stronger.
 Djarin is well aware of the threat the Imperial Remnant represents to his little family, the re-established Mandalorian presence on Mandalore, and the galaxy at large.
 Consequently, he told his contacts in the Republic he would be ready to earn some coin working for their cause.

-And it seems the Republic is receptive to this, as Djarin and Grogu now take missions from a Galactic Civil War X-Wing pilot who now has a leadership position in the Outer Rim territories.
-It is unclear how extensive her duties are, though, as her primary objective may just be to destabilize the Remnant wherever they appear.
-And with the Mandalorian, she has a pretty effective tool in that mission.
+And ithe Republic is receptive to this, as Djarin and Grogu now take missions from a Galactic Civil War X-Wing pilot who now has a leadership position in the Outer Rim territories.
+It is unclear how extensive her duties are, but from a scene in the opening act, we know she is also interested in getting intel from Remnant Warlords.
+It remains to be seen if Djarin is the most effective tool in that aim, though.

 Oh, and she also knows how to stop Grogu from snacking… Well, sort of, anyway.

 And while we’re asking questions, where did the Clan of Two find another Razorcrest?
-Also: what became of the Naboo fighter they used throughout The Mandalorian season 3?
+(The special preview screening answered this, but we won’t spoil it.)

 Along The Hyperspace Routes

 Djarin and Grogu’s newest adventure takes them to various environments.
-One we know from the footage shown at Celebration is an ice world similar to The Empire Strikes Backs Hoth.
-Consequently, Djarin will take on an AT-AT or two in a scene that, we have to say, was pretty cool.
+One we know from the footage shown at Celebration that one is an ice world similar to The Empire Strikes Back’s Hoth.
+Consequently, Djarin will take on an AT-AT or three in a scene that, we have to say, was pretty cool.

 The Marks And The Hunters

 Alien’s Sigourney Weaver makes her way to the Star Wars galaxy as Colonel Ward, Djarin’s new Republic contact.
 Beyond her previous role as a X-Wing pilot, little is known about her.
-But her mention of revenge in the newest trailer — if even just to decry the suggestion — indicates some of her campaign against the Remnant is personally motivated.
+But her mention of revenge in one of the trailers — if even just to decry the suggestion — indicates some of her campaign against the Remnant is personally motivated.
 Also, we expect her to suit up and fly her old X-Wing at some point in the story.

-Representing the Hutts this time around is The Bears Jeremy Allen White as Rotta, Jabba’s son.
+Representing the Hutts this time around is The Bear’s Jeremy Allen White as Rotta, Jabba’s son.
 The character first debuted in the Star Wars: The Clone Wars feature film as a much younger Huttling Ahsoka Tano (Ashley Eckstein) dubbed “Stinky.”
 Decades later, though, he is a buff Hutt who enjoys getting in the ring and battling opponents.
 We know from the plot description of the film that Rotta becomes an integral part of the story when Mando is tasked with rescuing him in exchange for vital information on another Imperial target.
+Additionally, Rotta’s uncle and aunt — the Hutt Twins from The Book of Boba Fett — will also appear.

-Another antagonist is Jonny Coyne’s Remnant warlord.
-His unnamed character previously appeared in The Mandalorian as part of the Shadow Council looking to put Grand Admiral Thrawn (Lars Mikkelsen) at the top of a restored Empire.
+Another antagonist is Jonny Coyne’s Remnant warlord, who seems to be actually be named Commander Coyne.
+He previously appeared in The Mandalorian as part of the Shadow Council looking to put Grand Admiral Thrawn (Lars Mikkelsen) at the top of a restored Empire.
 That may still be his objective here, but does he have his own Imperial aspirations?
 He is interested in playing pirate on the hyperspace lanes, after all.
-Actor Hemky Madera’s unnamed Shadow Council member from The Mandalorian can also be glimpsed in the newest trailer.
+Actor Hemky Madera’s unnamed Shadow Council member from The Mandalorian can also be glimpsed in the trailers and makes a big appearance in the 25 minutes screened on May 4.

 The Planners